tarsil/saffier/docs/tenancy/contrib.md

-As mentioned in the comments of the middleware, it reads the `tenant` and `email` from the headers and uses it to run the queries against the database records and if there is a relationship between `User` and `Tenant` in the `TenantUser`, it will use the `set_tenant` to set the global tenant for the user calling the APIs.
+As mentioned in the comments of the middleware, it reads the `tenant` and `email` from the headers and uses it to run the queries against the database records and if there is a relationship between `User` and `Tenant` in the `TenantUser`, it will use `with_tenant` to scope the tenant for the user calling the APIs.

 ### Create some mock data